-Typed event bus with Stream subscriptions, sticky events, and scoped lifecycle
+Typed event bus with Stream subscriptions, sticky events, event history, and scoped lifecycle

-dart pub add philiprehberger_event_busTyped event bus with Stream subscriptions, sticky events, and scoped lifecycle
+dart pub add philiprehberger_event_busTyped event bus with Stream subscriptions, sticky events, event history, and scoped lifecycle

 Add to your pubspec.yaml: